Near-linear convergence of the Random Osborne algorithm for Matrix Balancing: Preliminaries

 \subsection{Osborne's algorithm as coordinate descent}

 Lemma~\ref{lem:bal:convex-opt} equates the \textit{problems} of (approximate) Matrix Balancing and (approximate) optimization of~\eqref{eq:opt}.
 This correspondence extends to \textit{algorithms}.
-In particular, in the sequel, we repeatedly leverage the following known connection, which appears in, e.g.,~\citep{OstRabYou17}. \begin{obs}[Osborne's algorithm as Coordinate Descent] Osborne's algorithm for Matrix Balancing is equivalent to Exact Coordinate Descent for optimizing~\eqref{eq:opt}. \end{obs} To explain this connection, let us recall the basics of both algorithms.
-Exact Coordinate Descent is an iterative algorithm for minimizing a function $\Phi$ that maintains an iterate $x \in \Rn$, and in each iteration updates $x$ along a coordinate $k \in [n]$ (chosen, e.g., cyclically, greedily, or randomly) by
+In particular, in the sequel, we repeatedly leverage the following known connection, which appears in, e.g.,~\citep{OstRabYou17}. \begin{obs}[Osborne's algorithm as Cordinate Descent] Osborne's algorithm for Matrix Balancing is equivalent to Exact Coordinate Descent for optimizing~\eqref{eq:opt}. \end{obs} To explain this connection, let us recall the basics of both algorithms.
+Exact Coordinate Descent is an iterative algorithm for minimizing a function $\Phi$ that maintains an iterate $x \in \Rn$, and in each iteration updates $x$ along a coordinate $k \in [n]$ by

 where $e_k$ denotes the $k$-th standard basis vector in $\R^n$.
 In words, this update~\eqref{eq:cd} improves the objective $\Phi(x)$ as much as possible by varying only the $k$-th coordinate of $x$.
-Osborne's algorithm, as introduced briefly in \S\ref{sec:intro}, is an iterative algorithm for Matrix Balancing that repeatedly balances row/column pairs (chosen, e.g., cyclically, greedily, or randomly).
+Osborne's algorithm, as introduced briefly in \S\ref{sec:intro}, is an iterative algorithm for Matrix Balancing that repeatedly balances row/column pairs.
 Algorithm~\ref{alg:osb} provides pseudocode for an implementation on the ``log domain'' that maintains the logarithms $x \in \Rn$ of the scalings rather than the scalings $\diag(e^x)$ themselves.
-The connection in Observation~\ref{obs:osb-cd} is thus, stated more precisely, that \emph{Osborne's algorithm is a specification of the Exact Coordinate Descent algorithm to minimizing the function $\Phi$ in~\eqref{eq:opt} with initialization of $\zero$.}
+The connection in Observation~\ref{obs:osb-cd} is thus, stated more precisely, that \emph{Osborne's algorithm is a specification of the Exact Coordinate Descent algorithm to minimizing the function $\Phi$ in~\eqref{eq:opt} with initialization of $\zero$.} This is because the Exact Coordinate Descent update to $\Phi$ on coordinate $k \in [n]$ updates $x_k$ so that $\frac{\partial \Phi}{\partial x_k}(x) = 0$, which by the derivative computation in~\eqref{eq:grad} amounts to updating $x_k$ so that the $k$-th row and column sums of the current balancing are equal---which is precisely the update rule for Osborne's algorithm on coordinate $k$.

 We note that besides elucidating Observation~\ref{obs:osb-cd}, the log-domain implementation of Osborne's Algorithm in Algorithm~\ref{alg:osb} is also critical for numerical precision, both in theory and practice.